Skip to contents

 sort_dag

 Whether to topologically sort the DAG before starting the simulation or not.
-If the nodes in dag were already added in a topologically sorted manner, this argument can be kept at FALSE to safe some computation time.
-This usually won't safe too much time though, because it internally uses the topological_sort function from the Rfast package, which is very fast.
+If the nodes in dag were already added in a topologically sorted manner, this argument can be kept at FALSE.
+It is recommended to not rely on this argument too heavily, because sorting may sometimes fail when only a formula is supplied to one or more node calls.

 check_inputs